Bernard Montgomery: First World War

-After recovering in early 1915, he was appointed brigade major, first of the 112th Brigade, and then with 104th Brigade training in Lancashire.
-He returned to the Western Front in early 1916 as a general staff officer in the 33rd Division and took part in the Battle of Arras in April–May 1917.
-He became a general staff officer with IX Corps, part of General Sir Herbert Plumer's Second Army, in July 1917.
+After recovering in early 1915, he was appointed brigade major, first of the 112th Infantry Brigade, and then with 104th Infantry Brigade, then training in Lancashire.
+He returned to the Western Front in early 1916 with his brigade, seeing service with it during the Battle of the Somme later in the year.
+In January 1917 he was assigned as a general staff officer, grade 2 (GSO2) with the 33rd Division and took part in the Battle of Arras in April–May.
+In July he transferred over as a GSO2 to IX Corps, part of General Sir Herbert Plumer's Second Army.

-Montgomery served at the Battle of Passchendaele in late 1917 before finishing the war as GSO1 (effectively chief of staff) of the 47th (2nd London) Division, with the temporary rank of lieutenant-colonel.
+It was in this role that Montgomery served at the Battle of Passchendaele which began in late July 1917.
+He was promoted to the temporary rank of major in February 1918, and brevet major in June.
+He finished the war in November 1918 as GSO1 (effectively chief of staff) of the 47th (2nd London) Division, with the temporary rank of lieutenant colonel, to which appointment and rank he had been assigned to on 16 July.
 A photograph from October 1918, reproduced in many biographies, shows the then unknown Lieutenant-Colonel Montgomery standing in front of Winston Churchill (then the Minister of Munitions) at the parade following the liberation of Lille.

+Montgomery was profoundly influenced by his experiences during the war, in particular by the leadership, or rather the lack of it, being displayed by the senior commanders.
+He later wrote: